-Pete Buttigieg Says He Is ‘Not Sure’ If Beto O’Rourke ‘Understood The Implications’ Of Church Tax Proposal
+Pete Buttigieg Says He Is Not Sure If Beto O’Rourke ‘Understood The Implications’ Of Church Tax Proposal

 “But also because of the separation of church and state are acknowledged as nonprofits in this country,” he added.

-O’Rourke rose to national prominence after running against Republican Ted Cruz for a seat in the United States Senate.
+O’Rourke rose to national prominence after running against Republican Ted Cruz for a seat in the U.S. Senate.
 His Senate campaign generated a lot of enthusiasm, but he has failed to win over voters participating in the 2020 Democratic Party presidential primaries.

-According to a RealClearPolitics average of polling data, O’Rourke is currently polling at less than two percent.
-Unlike the Texas Democrat, Buttigieg has — despite the fact that he had entered the race as a little-known mayor from Indiana — managed to inspire some voters, and he is currently polling at five percent.
+According to a RealClearPolitics average of polling data, O’Rourke is currently polling at less than 2 percent.
+Unlike the Texas Democrat, Buttigieg has — despite the fact that he had entered the race as a little-known mayor from Indiana — managed to inspire some voters, and he is currently polling at 5 percent.

 When it comes to fundraising, O’Rourke is far behind Buttigieg.
 According to Axios, the Texas Democrat raised $4.5 million in the third quarter, and Buttigieg raised $19.1 million.

-Leading the crowded Democrat field in both fundraising and polls are former Vice President Joe Biden, Massachusetts Senator Elizabeth Warren, and Bernie Sanders of Vermont.
+Leading the crowded Democrat field in both fundraising and polls are former Vice President Joe Biden, Massachusetts Sen. Elizabeth Warren, and Sen. Bernie Sanders of Vermont.